RikiCatte/discord-bot/README.md

 To report a bug or suggest improvements:
   -) Write me on discord: RikiCatte
-  -) Open an issue ob GitHub
+  -) Open an issue on GitHub

 This project is released under the GPL-3.0 license - see the [LICENSE.md](LICENSE) file for details.